GustavoGomez092/videoAPI/README.md

-# MEGA JWT Boilerpalte
+# MEGA JWT Video Maker API

 Hi!
-This is a boilerplate for a GraphQL Server with Apollo, MongoDB, JWT & Bcrypt.
+This is an early stage API that makes Logo intros for clients using just their logo and their slogan. based on MEGAJWT repo.